MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

 ## Prerequisites

-This article assumes you've installed the azd  and created an app from an azd template.
+This article assumes you've installed the azd.
 If you are new to azd, begin with [Get started](get-started.md) and then return to this article.

 ## Install the Visual Studio Code extension for Azure Developer CLI